Is It Illegal to Cut Through a Parking Lot in Texas?

 Yes, Texas law allows drivers to cut through a parking lot in three specific situations:

-• Legitimate business purpose: You are entering the lot to park, to visit a business, or drop off or pick up a passenger.
+• Legitimate business purpose: You are entering the lot to park, to visit a business, or to drop off or pick up a passenger.

 Being in a hurry, not wanting to wait, or the lot being empty are not valid reasons or a legal defense.